vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-o`, `--output` *parameters*
       Select parameters to output, comma separated.

+`user set standalone` *user*
+  Mark the user as standalone.
+Standalone users are not automatically deleted with their containers.

+`user unset standalone` *user*
+  Remove the standalone mark.
+The user will be automatically deleted when the last container that uses it is deleted.

 `user set attr` *user* *vendor*:*key* *value*
   Set custom user attribute *vendor*:*key* for user *user*.
 Configured